SimonTalaga/Music-Garden/README.md

 I wrote this program after having become obsessed with this idea : *"What could a music look like?
 Could it be a landscape?
 Is there a relationship between the auditive quality of the music and its potential visual qualities?
 Could a visualization be really unique depending on the features of the music?"*.
 I realized that I wanted to investigate if I could, using Creative Computing, draw a **landscape based on my favorite music** (and allow other people to do the same) and **make it look completely unique** (which is a challenge for all generative art).
 How amazing would it be, dreamt-I, if we could, in a video game for instance, **find some peace in a garden shaped by the music that most relieves us.** when we’re in trouble, explore it, and play in it.
 This sketch is a *first attempt* toward this aim, but I’m quite happy with these early results.

 On a philosophical level, I learned this year from my philosophy course about the Presocratic thinkers about Heraclitus’s *logos*, which is, to simplify, the “rule”, *unintelligible* in its entirety for the human mind, which governs all the of the world's phenomenon as well as explaining why things are as they are.
 Every phenomenon is thus a **partial expression of it**, a *filtered* intelligible part of this unfathomable unity.
-There is unintelligibility at music’s core too, and the famous French philosopher Vladimir Jankélévitch even wrote a book called La Musique et l'Ineffable (Ineffable means “unspeakable”).
+There is unintelligibility at music’s core too, a *je-ne-sais-quoi*.
+As the famous French philosopher Vladimir Jankélévitch writes in his book called *La Musique et l'Ineffable* (Ineffable means “unspeakable”).
+> La musique est un charme : faite de rien, tenant à rien, peut-être même n'est-elle rien, du moins pour celui qui s'attend à trouver quelque chose ou à palper une chose ; comme une bulle de savon brisée qui tremble et brille quelques secondes au soleil, elle crève dès qu'on la touche.
+Elle n'existe que dans la très douteuse et fugitive exaltation d'une minute opportune...
+Le charme de la musique nous est précieux comme nous sont précieux l'enfance, l'innocence ou les êtres chers voués à la mort; le charme est labile et fragile, et le pressentiment de sa caducité enveloppe d'une poétique mélancolie l'état de grâce qu'il suscite...

 How would it be like if my beloved [Mozart’s D minor Concerto](https://www.youtube.com/watch?v=UGldgW6mDnY) was the *logos* of a tiny virtual world?
 If, instead of the word, it was music “at the beginning”?
 May the real world’s logos be a divine music?
 The Ancients may have thought this since Pythagoras, as they believed in something called [Musica Universalis](https://en.wikipedia.org/wiki/Musica_universalis) which is one of my major inspirations, and a broad area for further research to flesh out these ideas.

 ## Screenshots